-If you scored a few more days in Malaysia, you can make a stop to the Cameron Highlands which is famous for its hiking trails and tea plantations.
+If you have the chance to spend more than 2 weeks in Malaysia, you can make a stop at Cameron Highlands which is famous for its hiking trails and tea plantations.

 The Putra Mosque (Pink Mosque) in Putrajaya is found only 40 minutes from Kuala Lumpur and is an amazing place to visit if you want to know more about the Islamic culture.

 If you have an extra week in Malaysia, fly out to Borneo to explore Bako National park, hike Mount Kinabalu, Southeast Asia’s highest peak and spot the various wildlife species, including the orangutans and proboscis monkey.

 Read more: Where to go in Malaysia for a short trip?

 It’s very easy to save money when traveling around Malaysia.
 Below is an estimated Malaysia trip budget, including all costs you might incur when traveling to Malaysia for 2 weeks.

 Keep in mind that this budget is mainly for solo travelers (like me) who like a minimum of comfort while sticking to a low budget but at the same time want to splurge every now and then.

 Another thing to consider is that you might be spending more money on attractions and hotels in Kuala Lumpur but you will be spending much less in other cities like Ipoh or Penang.
 So, the daily budget only represents an average of the total cost.

 There are many options when booking hotels in Malaysia.
 I mostly use Booking.com since I’ve noticed that prices are slightly cheaper.